 Script requests, and completion of letters and forms outside of scheduled appointments may be accommodated by your Doctor.
 Any such requests require at least 2 weeks notice to allow for Doctor’s to complete these outside of their clinic times.
 Providing this much notice will ensure these requests can be completed within your required time frame.
-These will need to be collected from our Reception team on site.
-We do not post or fax scripts.

 In some circumstances a fee may be applicable.
 Please ask our reception team for further information.

-- It is our expectation that separated parents work together respectfully and cooperatively, regarding the care of their child.
+- It is an expectation that separated parents work together respectfully and cooperatively, regarding the care of their child.
 Decisions regarding a child’s medical treatment (e.g. whether to commence medication or start intervention therapy) should be made jointly by both parents wherever possible.

 - Either parent or legal guardian can: